7 Adorable DIY Dog Clothes Ideas to Try

 Step-by-Step Instructions:

 1. Measure Your Dog: Start by measuring your dog’s neck, chest, and length from neck to tail.
-Jot these down.
-If your dog wiggles a lot like mine, you might need a buddy to help hold them still.
+This guarantees your sweater fits just right.
+Remember, no one wants a sweater that’s too tight or too loose.

 Optional Add-ons/Variations: